HWal/Water_meter_reader/README.md

 Water meter reader - This is work in progress
 =============================================

-This python program is aimed at converting an image of the water meter into the numbers showing water usage.
+This application witten in python is aimed at converting an image of the water meter into the numbers showing water usage.
+Instructions for use will be added when ready.

 Hardware
 --------